 Two-barbed tips, on the other hand, are much easier to free from dense vegetation or any other underwater cover.
 They are more likely to slip free of a fish’s body, but if you are shooting in shallow water, this is less likely to occur anyway.
 So, use your three-barbed tips when patrolling deep, open water, and switch to two-barbed tips when stalking the shallows.

-9. Skip the release; use your fingers.
+9. Skip the release and use your fingers.

 Bowhunters and target shooters often usefor the consistency they provide, but bowfishing is a very different activity.
 Whereas you can take your time and spend plenty of time preparing to release an arrow when engaging in the first two activities, bowfishing often entails shooting quickly – a release will only make this more difficult.